Chapter 3 : Memories.

 As for Cissy, Andromeda can see her standing by Lucius now, his prefect badge sparkling in the sun as his chest is firmly pushed outwards to let everyone see it.
 Cissy’s arm brushes against his now and then and they both smile when it happens.
 All Andromeda can do is hope that Lucius will lead a different path from Bella.
 That he won’t let Cissy become like her.
 Whether that will still happen after today is questionable.

 She will never know what will Cissy will become, now she thinks about it.
 She will never know what her sister really thinks of Lucius.
 She will never know if Bella will ever change.
 She will never know what her parents and sisters will say when they find out about this.
 She will never know a thing about them again.
 Once she’s gone, she’s gone.

 The ends of her lips crease downwards in a frown at the thought.
 She will never see her family again.

 ‘Andromeda, Andromeda!’ she hears a voice say beside her.

-Turning her neck to the left, she sees her cousin, Sirius Black, grinning at her.
-His robes are slipping off his shoulders, draping slightly over the scarlet and gold emblem.
+Turning her neck to the left, she sees her cousin, Sirius, grinning at her.
+His robes are slipping off his shoulders, draped slightly over the scarlet and gold emblem.
 He’s accompanied by someone who looks remarkably similar to him.
 The only difference is that his hair is tufts, jaunting out everywhere, compared to Sirius’s sleek style.

 ‘Hello Sirius.
 Who’s this?’